Pizza Hut apologizes for ad mocking Palestinian Hunger Strike Leader

 After facing a flood of social media backlash, Pizza Hut apologized for an ad that ran on its Israeli Facebook page ridiculing the leader of a Palestinian hunger strike.

 The ad, posted Sunday, came after Israel's Prison Service released a video showing Marwan Barghouti, 58, the leader of a 24-day-old Palestinian hunger strike, snacking in his jail cell.
-Pizza Hut retouched the photo to add a pizza box into Barghouti's cell and captioned it: "Barghouti: If you're going to break the strike, isn't pizza better?"
+Pizza Hut retouched a screen shot to add a pizza box into Barghouti's cell and captioned it: "Barghouti: If you're going to break the strike, isn't pizza better?"

-The fast food company apologized for the video in a Facebook post on Tuesday and said the Israeli ad agency that created it has been fired.
+The fast food company apologized for the ad in a Facebook post on Tuesday and said the Israeli PR agency that created it has been fired.

 "It was completely inappropriate and does not reflect the values of our brand," the company wrote.
 "We truly regret any hurt this may have caused."